 Posted on: March 21, 2019

-In lieu of flowers, the family requests donations be made to the Shepherd Center.
+In lieu of flowers, the family encourages friends to support the FSU Dermatology Education and Research Fund.